-On June 4, 2018, leaders from health care and Silicon Valley met on the Stanford campus to discuss the future of electronic health records (EHRs)—the technology that underpins our health care system and holds data that could transform how millions of people engage in their long-term wellness.
+In 2018, Stanford Medicine convened health care leaders and innovators to discuss the future of electronic health records—the technology that underpins our health care system and holds data that could transform how millions of people engage in their health.

 The goal?
-Accelerate a future where EHRs are intuitive for physicians and patients to use, less burdensome, and better connected to enable care that is digitally driven, rich in context, and always available—wherever it’s needed.
+Accelerate a future where EHRs are intuitive for physicians and patients to use and are better connected to enable digitally-driven health care.